bramp/hessian.js/README.md

 });

 parser.on('object', function(obj, offset) {
-	// May be called multiple times
+	// Will be called once for each object
 });

 parser.on('error', function(err) {